Mysticial/NumberFactory/README.md

 Compilation:
  - Visual Studio 2015

-A Visual Studio project has been provided.
-It is completely setup with options to compile and run for both Sandy Bridge and Haswell through the IDE.
+A Visual Studio project has been provided with various configurations that target different processors.
+It should be fairly straight-forward to compile and run the app through the IDE.
+(Though it will be faster to run from outside the IDE since it bypasses the debug heap.)

 The DLL interface with the YMP library is "supposed to" be portable across different compilers.
 But this is untested.
 Number Factory is the first program to *dynamically* link with YMP. (y-cruncher *statically* links.)